 Health: illness, chronic illness, injury, pain, bereavement

 These are just a few examples.
 Even buying a house, having a baby or changing career can be causes of stress.
 Sometimes it can even be that we don’t even know why we are stressed.
 Yet we suffer from it and have to deal with both physical or mental health problems such as:

 Muscle tensions or pain

 Being considered deeply relaxing, Shiatsu’s characteristic perpendicular gentle pressure on the recipient’s body loosens tense connective tissues and muscles, improving blood circulation, so that muscle nourishment is enhanced and wastes can be eliminated easily.
-The stretches delivered from the practitioner also improve joint flexibility and circulation.
-Furthermore Shiatsu incites the parasympathetic response of the autonomic nervous system denoting a profound relaxation response.
+The stretches delivered by the practitioner also improve joint flexibility and circulation.
+Furthermore, Shiatsu incites the parasympathetic response of the autonomic nervous system denoting a profound relaxation response.

-Since Shiatsu always considers the person as a whole, in which physical, emotional and mental wellbeing cannot be separated, the profound body relaxation resonate on all the other aspects of the body-mind .
+Since Shiatsu always considers the person as a whole, in which physical, emotional and mental wellbeing cannot be separated, the profound body relaxation resonates with all the other aspects of the body-mind.
 Therefore you will gain back the vitality necessary to manage a stressful period or environment.

 Transformation is through the body, not away from it.